 2. Where can I find trip schedules for specific teen/youth centers?

 Trip schedules will be provided during registration, or made available at the youth center and Parent Central Services before, and during the open registration period.

 3. How do I sign my child up for an after school program?

-Simply stop by Parent Central Services and complete the registration form, and any additional paperwork that may apply to youth who wish to attend the program.
-Registration forms are available at the youth center.
+Simply stop by Parent Central Services and complete the Youth registration form, and any additional paperwork that may apply to youth who wish to attend the program.

 4. What is the age restriction for the Youth Center Activity Rooms?

 The youth center is actually grade based, and only 6th – 12th grade students may attend.

 5. What clubs are offered?

 We offer Torch and Keystone youth leadership clubs, sponsored by Boys and Girls clubs of America (BGCA).
 Other clubs include, Smart Girls and Passport to Manhood (BGCA), RC Club, Get Fit Be Strong, DJ Club and Music Production.
 As well, we have a Photo Club in partnership with 4-H, and Tech Club.

 6. Are all of the programs offered through the Youth Centers free?
 If not, how much do they cost?